boxyhq/website/guides/jackson/frameworks/remix.md

 ---
-title: Add SAML Single Sign On to a remix app
+title: Add Single Sign On to a remix app
 sidebar_label: Remix
 ---